LafayetteCollegeLibraries/purefood/maps/cottonseed-exports.md

 inconsistency in record keeping leads to inconsistent labels for the export locations.
 Thus, some are continents, some are regions, and some are nations.
 We have sought to provide as much consistency as possible across the range of maps.
-Full data sets of the flow paths listing individual nations and quantities are [here](/notes).

 ----